jhorey/ferry/docs/sources/examples/cassandra.rst

 This will produce a ``snapshot`` that you can restart later.
 You can create as many snapshots as you want.

-*Note that due to some underlying issues with Docker, data saved outside the connector (i.e., in Cassandra) will not be saved across restarts.*

 More resources
 --------------